SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 'id' attribute or its 'name' attribute.
 These names can be a static, i.e unchanging, string constant.
 They can also be dynamically generated values that vary each  instance of the page.
-For example, some web servers might name a displayed document doc3861 one instance of a page, and 'doc6148' on a different instance of the page depending on what 'document' the user was retrieving.
+For example, some web servers might name a displayed document doc3861 on one instance of a page, and 'doc6148' on a different instance of the page depending on what 'document' the user was retrieving.
 A test script verifying that a document exists may not have a consistent identifier to use for locating that document.
 Often, dynamic elements with varying identifiers are on some type of result page